Advent: Day 5

 Family Discipleship Time

 - What proof does Jesus give them to show that He is the Good Shepherd?
-(He tells the people that He will lay down his life in death and rise again in the Resurrection.
-They didn’t understand it, but He was prophesying the crucifixion as the reason He came to become a sheep—the Good Shepherd became the Lamb of God.)
+(He tells the people that He will lay down his life in death and rise again in three days.
+They didn’t understand it, but He was explaining the crucifixion was the reason He came to become a sheep—the Good Shepherd became the Lamb of God.)

 - Sermon – “The Good Shepherd” by Brody Holloway